coldfumonkeh/GoogleAnalytics/README.md

 	</cfif>

-When landing on that page, the **revokeAccess()** method is called, before they are redirected back to the index page:
+When landing on that page, the **revokeAccess()** method is called before they are redirected back to the index page:

 	<!--- Revoke access --->
 	<cfset revokeAccess = application.objGA.revokeAccess() />